 - Currently, 679 RN to BSN programs are available nationwide, including more than 400 offered at least partially online.
 Program length varies between 1 to 2 years depending upon the school's requirements, program type and the student's previous academic achievement.

 - Concerns about the limited availability of RN to BSN programs are unfounded.
 In fact, there are more RN to BSN programs available than four-year nursing programs or accelerated baccalaureate programs for non-nursing college graduates.
 Access to RN to BSN programs is further enhanced since many programs are offered completely online or on-site at various health care facilities.

 - Enrollment in RN to BSN programs is increasing in response to calls for a more highly educated nursing workforce.
-From 2010 to 2011, enrollments increased by 15.8 percent, marking the ninth consecutive year of increases in RN to BSN programs.
+From 2011 to 2012, enrollments increased by 15.5 percent, marking the tenth consecutive year of increases in RN to BSN programs.

 - Hundreds of articulation agreements between ADN and diploma programs and four-year institutions exist nationwide, including some statewide agreements, to facilitate students seeking baccalaureate level nursing education.
 Before enrolling in diploma and ADN programs, students are encouraged to check with school administrators to see what articulation agreements exist with baccalaureate schools and to determine which course work will be transferable.